-This report describes the geology, previous exploration history, interpretation of regional geophysical, geochemical surveys including the Quest West surveys and the Heliborne Magnetic Surveys completed by Astorius Resources Ltd. of Vancouver over the Nat project.
+This report describes the geology, previous exploration history, interpretation of regional geophysical, geochemical surveys including the Quest West surveys.
 Research included a review of the historical work that related to the immediate and surrounding areas.
 Regional geological data and current exploration information have been reviewed to determine the geological setting of the mineralization and to obtain an indication of the level of industry activity in the area.